 It’s also worth noting that with most final salary schemes, your pension provider may give you a reduced annual income if you choose to access your final salary pension early.
 This simply means you’ll get less income each year than you’d be entitled to if you retired at the scheme’s “normal retirement age”.

 If you’re concerned about how this could impact your retirement plans, you may want to seek financial advice.

 Can I take a cash lump sum from my final salary pension?

-Typically, if you have a final salary pension then you can take a 25% tax-free lump sum, but this decision may affect your future pension income.
-This is because taking a lump sum will reduce the amount of annual pension you will receive.
+Typically, if you have a final salary pension then you can take a 25% tax-free lump sum (although you’ll have to pay Income Tax on the rest), but this decision may affect your future pension income.
+This is because taking a lump sum will reduce the amount of annual income that your pension provider will give you.

 Due to this fact, it’s important to think carefully about this decision as it could have a significant impact on your retirement plans.

 While making a lump sum withdrawal from your final salary pension can help you in the short term, in the long term your decision might affect your financial wellbeing.

 For example, if you have a reduced income then you may need to reassess some of your plans for retirement.
 If this is the case, you may even need to scale back some of your retirement goals.

 How large can my tax-free lump sum be?